ksrinreddy/react-with-typescript-basics-practice/README.old.md

 ## click event on button

-click event on button type: React.MouseEvent<HTMLButtonElement>
+type of click event on button: React.MouseEvent<HTMLButtonElement>

 ### handle click (case: does not need any parameter, does not return anything)